-Algorithm Implements WiSys with a Pet Foods Producer to Increase Inventory Accuracy, Standardize and Automate Processes, and Increase Production Output
+Algorithm Implements WiSys with a Pet Foods Producer to Increase Inventory Accuracy, Standardize and Automate Processes, and Increase Production Output.

-Before WiSys was implemented, this pet food producer's warehouse was "a messy array of product and inventory everywhere."
+Before WiSys was implemented, this pet food producer's warehouse was "a messy array of products and inventory everywhere."
 They were not using bins and lots for inventory traceability which led them to rely on tribal knowledge.

 Knowledge of where things and inventory were in the warehouse was limited strictly to those folks within the warehouse and their personal knowledge.
 If no one knew where an inventory item was, they had no choice but to walk around until they stumbled upon it.

 Due to inventory turns and the inaccuracy of the system, they were forced to perform a full physical inventory at each month end to have any idea of what was available.
-For one of their smaller facilities this process could take up to 8 hours and for the larger facilities up to 16 hours for the count time.
+For one of their smaller facilities, this process could take up to 8 hours and for the larger facilities up to 16 hours for the count time.